 Bourbaki Panorama in Lucerne

-The Irish painter Robert Barker had an invention patented in London in 1787, which shortly afterwards became known as “Panorama”.
-His invention was a naturalistic painted round image.
-This was so large that it surrounded the spectators and included them in the scene.
+The Irish painter Robert Barker had an invention patented in London in 1787.
+It was known as “Panorama”.
+His invention was a naturalistic painted round image, which surrounded the spectators and included them in the scene.

 The Bourbaki Panorama in Lucerne is an impressive heriage of the era of the panorama’s.

 The Panorama by the painter Edouard Castres (1838-1902) was created in 1881.
 The panorama measures 112 by 10 metres,

 It shows the defeated French Army of General Bourbaki on the memorable crossing of the border near Les Verrières (canton of Neuchâtel) if February 1871 (Source: www.bourbakipanorama.ch).